 Benefit Plan Investors are permitted to subscribe for Shares in the Sub-Fund without limitation.
-To the extent that 25% or more of the total value of any Share Class in the Sub-Fund is held by such Benefit Plan Investors, the Sub-Fund may be deemed to hold "plan assets" (as defined and discussed in further detail in sub-section "ERISA and Other Employee Benefit Plan Considerations" of section 3.2 "This Prospectus").
+To the extent that 25% or more of the total value of the Sub-Fund is held by such Benefit Plan Investors, the Sub-Fund may be deemed to hold "plan assets" (as defined and discussed in further detail in sub-section "ERISA and Other Employee Benefit Plan Considerations" of section 3.2 "This Prospectus").